TheBrownViking20/katacoda-scenarios/test/finish.md

 Well done!
 You have successfully completed the tutorial.

 ### Learning outcomes
-* Create multiple linear regression models
+* Build your own polynomial regression models
-* Select important features experimentally